sharmalab/Emory-BMI-GSoC/README.md

 **8.3) Project Completion, testing, and documentation**

-**9) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**
+**9) Planned work hours in a week**

-Please indicate if you have any lectures/classes and examinations.
 GSoC is expected to be a full time job, with 35 hours or more a week of contribution.
+Please indicate the work hours (including the timezone), that you prefer to work on your project.

-**10) Preferred working timezone**
+**10) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**

-Assuming a 9 am - 5 pm work schedule, which timezone fits your work timing better.
+Please indicate if you have any lectures/classes, examinations, or other personal commitments.

 **11) Skill Set**